seeingnft/teia-/Troubleshooting.md

 ## I am having trouble accessing Teia from the Russian Federation

-Unfortunately Manitcor who runs our main indexer had to put a geoblock on his indexer for the Russian Federation due to sanctions against the Russian Federation put in place by the US government.
-If you are in Russia and want to access Teia, you can either use a VPN setup to access the main Marketplace or you can use the alternative Teia mirror https://teia.rocks/ which was set up by teia community member zir0h.tez and runs on the "hicdex" indexer, that doesn't geoblock Russian users.
+Unfortunately Manitcor, who runs our main indexer, had to put a geoblock on his indexer for the Russian Federation due to sanctions against the Russian Federation put in place by the US government.

+If you are in Russia and want to access Teia, you can use the alternative Teia mirror https://teia.rocks/ which runs on the "hicdex" indexer, that doesn't geoblock Russian users.

+Another Option is using a VPN setup.
+You can just access teia.art via VPN or, for advanced users, to route to Teia/H=N as a VPN exception add: `hdapi.teztools.io` (this is the geoblocked indexer, the UI itself is not geoblocked at the moment)

+Our blog [blog.teia.art](https://blog.teia.art/) seems to be blocked too by the server provider. you can access the blog through the alternative domain [hencommunity.quest/blog](https://hencommunity.quest/blog)

 ## Nothing is working and I've tried all the troubleshooting possible.
 What should I do?
 We recommend asking for help in the [Teia Discord](https://discord.gg/AQ56zrn55w).